mrudulpatil18/mrudulpatil18.github.io/src/main/resources/content/posts/multiplayer_game.md

 ### Sockets: multiplayer holy grail

-I decided to utilize WebSockets, conveniently available through The Spring Framework.
+I decided to utilize WebSockets==WebSockets are a communication protocol that enables full-duplex, bidirectional communication between a client and a server over a single, persistent connection.
+[RFC6455](https://datatracker.ietf.org/doc/html/rfc6455)==, conveniently available through The Spring Framework.

-First, we need to setup a configuration bean with `@EnableWebSocket` which implements `WebSocketConfigurer` interface.
-This interface is key for registering `WebSocketHandler` with necessary path mapping.
+First, we need to set up a configuration bean with `@EnableWebSocket` which implements `WebSocketConfigurer` interface.
+This interface is key for registering `WebSocketHandler` with necessary path mapping.==[Spring Websocket API](https://docs.spring.io/spring-framework/reference/web/websocket/server.html)==

 ```
 @Configuration